Andresmup/github-foundations/22_PROJECTS/Readme.md

 # PROJECTS

-Github Projects is a planning and tracking tool when on working on GIthub Repo.
+Github Projects is a planning and tracking tool when on working on Github Repo.

 A project has an adaptable view that can be changed at anytime between:
 - Spreadsheet (Table)
-- Taskboard(Board)
+- Taskboard (Board)
 - Roadmap (Roadmap)

 Projects directly integrates with Issues and Pull Requests.